tanabe1478/YoutubePublishPlugin/README.md

 ## Usage

-To embed a youtube in your post, use a blockquote in markdown, but add the "youtube" prefix, like so:
+To embed a youtube in your post, use a blockquote in markdown, but add the "youtube" prefix, like this:

 ```
 > youtube https://www.youtube.com/watch?v=Z-VfaG9ZN_U